- Home

 This winter, we decided to travel down to the gulf coast of the US from Texas, Louisiana, Mississippi, Alabama, Florida and back to Texas.
 The seven-week trip included the following cities: Spring-TX, Broussard-LA, New Orleans-LA, Biloxi-MS, Gulf Shores-AL, Pensacola-FL, Chiefland-FL, Ruskin-FL, Tampa-FL, Bradenton-FL, Sarasota-FL, Winter Haven-FL, Citra-FL, Port St. Joe-FL and Destin-FL before heading home.

-Avery Island.
-Home of Tabasco sauce and beautiful gardens and sanctuary
+Avery Island in Broussard, Louisiana.
+Home of the Tabasco Sauce factory and its beautiful gardens and sanctuary.

 Some of the other sights and attractions as we passed though on this wonderful trip, including many birds to photograph.
 Click photo to enlarge the gallery.